Skip to main content

 • host behaves as if it had 3 GiB of memory (not enforced)

-• host host3 behaves as if it had 2 GiB of memory (as in the resource profile medium, because this limit is lower than the memory limit in the system profile), while the behaviour for host1 and host2 is unchanged because the amount of physical memory on these hosts is smaller or same than the resource profile limit.
+• host host3 behaves as if it had 2 GiB of memory (as in the resource profile medium, because this limit is lower than the memory limit in the system settings), while the behaviour for host1 and host2 is unchanged because the amount of physical memory on these hosts is smaller or same than the system resource profile limit.
 Note however that this is not enforced, so the behaviour only affects scheduling decisions and does not prevent oversubscription

 • the outbound network access is prohibited and the inbound network connections to the application's ingress address are only allowed from 192.0.2.0/24 network